mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_B.md

 2. Verify that:
    - The YAML parses without errors
    - The resulting DynamicProperty objects have the correct values
-   - The clearChildren flag is set to true only for properties with !clear
+   - The clear flag is set to true only for properties with !clear
    - The underlying value is correctly extracted from the tag

 3. Integration test with the property merger to verify child properties are only cleared when the flag is true